Pressio/pressio/docs/source/components/nonlinsolvers_gn_neq.rst

      - your problem instance

    * - ``linSolver``
-     - linear solver to use within each nonlinear iteration
+     - linear solver to solve the normal equations at each nonlinear iteration

    * - ``weigher``
      - the weighting operator for doing weighted least-squares